+At FHS, we use Destiny Discover by Follett to store our library catalog.
 Use the FHS Library Catalog from any computer on or off campus.
 Sign in using your FUHSD username and password.
 You can view checkouts, fines, place holds, and renew books.
-For mobile, get the Destiny Discover app and login with those same credentials to do all of the above.

 Britannica School works similarly to Wikipedia, but is considered a more trustworthy source.
 Britannica School also includes Merriam Webster's Collegiate Dictionary and Thesaurus, periodicals, atlas, world data, the Classics, biographies, news, multimedia, and more.

 A dedicated search interface for all of our EBSCO school databases.
 When you use Host, you have the option to search by topic or by alphabet, to select all databases or a select few.
 Our EBSCO school databases include access to high-quality articles licensed from reputable publishers.

 Global Issues in Context offers international viewpoints on a broad spectrum of global issues, topics, and current events.
 Featured are hundreds of continuously updated issue and country portals that bring together a variety of specially selected, highly relevant sources for analysis of social, political, military, economic, environmental, health, and cultural issues.

 JSTOR consists entirely of scholarly journal articles from titles in various disciplines including economics, history, political science, and sociology, business, education, law and psychology.
 Note: follow directions for creating an account in School Loop to access Lynbrook's subscription.